 Tips To Obtain Vegan Food in India

-There are a number of considerations that need to be made to ensure your food is free of any animal products.
+There are a number of considerations you need to make in order to ensure your food is free of any animal products.
 India produces and consumes an awful lot of dairy and it can crop up unexpectedly.
 The key to success comes down to having some understanding of the Indian diet and how it changes in different regions.
 Therefore, with a little pre-planning, it is usually possible to follow a plant-based diet in India without too much hassle.

-Punjabi Chana Masala or Chole is a vegan dish prepared using chickpeasPlan your trip
+Punjabi Chana (chickpeas) Masala or Chole is a vegan dish

 Common Hurdles In Obtaining Vegan Food In India